DISCERNING READERS

 Picture of Mark Sullivan, Reporter from Review of Reviews in 1920.

 Reading Mark Sullivan’s Our Times was one of the most pleasant and informative American history lessons I have ever had.
-In his writing I learned about: our fight with yellow fever in Cuba and hookworm in the south; that President Taft was more than “the fattest President” we have had, and his tight friendship with Teddy Roosevelt;
+In his writing I learned about: our fight with yellow fever in Cuba and hookworm in the South; that President Taft was more than “the fattest President” we have had, and his tight friendship with Teddy Roosevelt;

 The following is an excerpt from an article by George Creel on Mark Sullivan.
 Mr. Creel was an investigative journalist, a politician and government official.
 He served as the head of the United States Committee on Public Information created by President Woodrow Wilson during World War I. George Creel called Mark Sullivan “The Last of the Reporters.”